 PharmEasy was founded in 2015 by Dharmil Sheth and Dr. Dhaval Shah to the chronic care segment and offers a range of services such as teleconsultation, medicine deliveries, and sample collections for diagnostic tests.
 It connects over 60K brick-and-mortar pharmacies and 4K doctors in 16K postal codes across India.

 The platform also offers a SaaS solution for pharmacies to use in procurement combined with delivery and logistics support, and credit solutions.
-It claims to have served over 20 Mn patients since inception.
+It claims to have served over 20 Mn patients since its inception.

 The company’s merger with Medlife was in the aftermath of the rising competition in the segment.
 Reliance had acquired rival Netmeds, Amazon launched its own epharmacy vertical and Flipkart too was contemplating its entry.
 The only other competition left was 1mg, which too was in talks with the Tata Group for an acquisition deal.
 The company hopes to fend off the competition to reach 100K pharmacies in the next year.